 The King’s Sustainability Team are offering an opportunity for students to gain skills in project and people management, sustainable development, communications, events management and leadership by supporting the team to deliver the Staff Sustainability Champions programme here at King’s.

-Join staff and students in this vibrant Green Impact scheme aimed at celebrating and recognising environmental achievements whilst also providing a framework to improve the environmental performance of King’s College London.
+Join staff and students in this vibrant Green Impact scheme aimed at celebrating and recognising environmental achievements whilst also providing a framework to improve the environmental and social performance of King’s College London.
 Green Impact is an environmental awards programme run by the National Union of Students and runs in more than 50 Universities and Colleges and 100 Students’ Unions across the UK.

 Staff Sustainability Champions across King’s work to embed sustainability in their area of work.
 The staff Sustainability Champion teams are given access to an online workbook with bronze and silver level action criteria to help them create a more sustainable workplace.